dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

+-1/6-
+I have changed the algorithm a little so that now the random background shapes are desaturated and the grid drawn over top is normal, full color.
+I think that this makes the grid pop a lot more and you don't lose to much contedxt tcause the background still ahs a bit of color so you can work ou tthe scene.
+I still need to work out the pictures I'm using but will propbably just tsay with the theme of photos from around Wellington.
+I tried out the smartmask on myimages but wasn't happywith how the masks' turned out so am not using them.
+The first image it picked out the wall that the person is standing on as a 'bench' but because the wall is mostly the same color and grey it didn't look good with the way taht my code distorts the images.
+With the second image, the smartmask picked out a lot of the people in the midground, but they are too small so they didn't really show up in the final image.
+With the third image it did not detect anything to mask.

 -29/5-
 I am using three images taken from around Wellington.
 I still need to work on a cohesive theme across the images.
 I played around with the grid that is drawn in the masked areas.
 I increased the size of the squaress a little and tried out over-saturating, de-saturating and having greyscale squares.
 The first two images above I used de-saturation (to 35%), the third image is at full color/saturation as that looked best with this image.